 5. Split Test the Signup Form

-Split testing is a vital step in boosting your email subscription rate.
+Split testing is a vital step in boosting your conversion rate.
 If you have never experimented with different variations of the opt-in placement, button color, text, etc., you might be missing a significant number of subscribers.
 You really should be doing extensive testing of your WordPress subscribe widget.

 It is estimated that 85% of shoppers take their buying decision based on the color.
 For example, you can use red to create a sense of urgency, blue to instill trust, green to imply relaxation, etc. Another important thing is to blend the color into your overall design.